EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 1. Open a **new** terminal window in VS Code and change the current folder to `src/TrafficControlService`.

-1. Enter the following command to run the TrafficControlService:
+1. Enter the following command to run the TrafficControlService with a Dapr sidecar:

 1. ```console
    dotnet run